saramasarone/saramasarone/README.md

-Hey, I’m @saramasarone, a Senior ML Researcher/Engineer @IgnotaLabs!
+Hey, I’m @saramasarone, a Senior ML Engineer @IgnotaLabs!

 I have a PhD from The Alan Turing Institute on ML for multi-omics data integration!
 I currently build models, agents and pipelines for toxicology and cheminformatics in drug discovery.